AnasElii/blockchain-integrated-backend-architecture/README.md

 ## Features

-- **Decentralized and Centralized Backend**: Combines the strengths of both decentralized and centralized systems to balance cost and performance.
+- **Decentralized and Centralized Backend**
+Combines the strengths of both decentralized and centralized systems to balance cost and performance.
-- **Cost-Efficient Smart Contracts**: Designed to minimize gas fees and other costs associated with blockchain transactions.
+- **Cost-Efficient Smart Contracts**
+Designed to minimize gas fees and other costs associated with blockchain transactions.
+- **Secure Transactions**
-- **Secure Transactions**: Emphasis on maintaining the security and integrity of the NFT store.
+Emphasis on maintaining the security and integrity of the NFT store.
+- **Technology Stack**
-- **Technology Stack**: Utilizes Node.js with Express for the backend, and various databases, including MongoDB, to manage and store data efficiently.
+Utilizes Node.js with Express for the backend, and various databases, including MongoDB, to manage and store data efficiently.

 ## Technology Stack

-- **Decentralized Backend (Blockchain)**: Smart contracts developed using Hardhat and OpenZeppelin, deployed on a blockchain platform
+- **Decentralized Backend (Blockchain)**
+Smart contracts developed using Hardhat and OpenZeppelin, deployed on a blockchain platform
+- **Centralized Backend**
-- **Centralized Backend**: Node.js, Express, Graphql, Ethers.js, and more...
+Node.js, Express, GraphQl, Ethers.js, and more...
-- **InterPlanetary File System**: This project leverages Pinata for storing and retrieving media on IPFS, enhancing its decentralized architecture.
+- **InterPlanetary File System**
+This project leverages Pinata for storing and retrieving media on IPFS, enhancing its decentralized architecture.
 Additionally, it’s designed to facilitate a smooth transition to a fully serverless backend.
 However, you have the option to modify the project to store all data on a central server instead of IPFS
+- **Databases**
-- **Databases**: This project is initially designed to work seamlessly with `MongoDB` by default.
+This project is initially designed to work seamlessly with `MongoDB` by default.
 However, it can easily be adapted to integrate with other centralized or decentralized database solutions

 ## Installation